Australian bat lyssavirus: Geographical distribution

 As of now, ABLV has only been isolated and reported in Australia.
 The distribution of ABLV across the Australian continent is based on the ecological distribution of the bat reservoirs.
-From the four flying fox species identified as host reservoirs, ABLV is present in areas of Western Australia, North Territory, Queensland, New South Wales, and Victoria.
+From the four flying fox species identified as host reservoirs, ABLV is present in areas of Western Australia, the Northern Territory, Queensland, New South Wales, and Victoria.
 From the Yellow-bellied Sheathtail Bat, ABLV is present throughout mainland Australia.

 Human health

 Zoonotic incidences

 The first case occurred in November 1996, when 39-year-old Patricia Padget, an animal caregiver in Rockhampton, sustained several scratches from a bite from a yellow-bellied sheath-tailed bat in her care.
 She reported to the hospital four to five weeks later for shoulder pain, dizziness, vomiting, headache, fever, and chills.
 While hospitalised, her condition rapidly deteriorated, with slurred speech, diplopia (double-vision), dysphagia (difficulty swallowing), and progressive weakness in her limbs.
 From cerebrospinal fluid samples, no organisms were found with microscopy or culturing, despite elevated white blood cell levels.
 She was treated with several broad spectrum antibiotics with no improvement.
 An electroencephalogram was performed and found diffuse encephalitis.
 She eventually fell into a depressed conscious state, with a single incidence of extreme agitation.
 By her 11th day of hospitalization, she was fully ventilation dependent, nonresponsive, and hyperthermic.
 She died 20 days after her initial admittance.
 ABLV was identified from brain tissue by polymerase chain reaction and immunohistochemistry.

 The second case began in August 1996; 37-year-old Monique Todhunter from Mackay was bitten on the finger by a flying fox at a birthday party while attempting to remove it from a child on whom it had landed.
 Six months later, following heightened public attention from the first ABLV death, she consulted a general practitioner regarding testing for the virus.
 Post-exposure prophylaxis was advised, but for an unknown reason she declined the treatment.
 After a 27-month incubation, a rabies-like illness developed in November 1998.
 She came in with symptoms of fever, vomiting, shoulder pain, dysphagia, and muscle spasms.
 Her condition worsened after hospital admission, as her dysphagia increased, her muscle spasms became more pronounced and frequent, and she became increasingly agitated.
 She became ventilation-dependent and unable to communicate due to full paralysis.
 On the day the woman was hospitalised, cerebrospinal fluid, serum, and saliva were submitted for testing.
 On the fourth day of her hospital admission, these tests were returned with results of probable ABLV infection.
 ABLV infection was confirmed by PCR on the 8th day of hospitalization.
 She died 19 days after the onset of illness in Mackay.
 Postmortem tests were all strongly positive for ABLV.
 A notable feature of this case is that the patient underwent a 27-month incubation period; in comparison, the majority of rabies cases have an incubation period of 20–90 days, with 95% of cases exhibiting symptoms within a year of exposure to the virus.